 - Error state or servers: It’s pretty common to see applications get stuck for no reason.
 There isn’t a specific answer for why this happens but the most likely case is that applications don’t start properly and all they need is a simple reboot.
 So, a reboot of the system or the application (in this case, the epic games launcher) fixes the issue.

 - Antivirus: Antivirus applications can prevent applications from getting started and Epic Games Launcher is no exception.
-So if you have an antivirus application installed then that might be preventing your launcher from getting started.
+So if you have an antivirus application installed then that might be preventing your launcher from getting started and working.

 Method 1: Disable Antivirus